 If you’re just starting out with Pencil2D, the development team has been fixing a few bugs that have to do with saving and loading.
-Release version 0.6.2 and anove should minimize these issues download it here: http://pencil2d.org/download
+Release version 0.6.5 and above should minimize these issues download it here: http://pencil2d.org/download

-However, In the event that you find yourself running upon those rare issues, please consider the following to prevent losing and, in some specific scenarios, also recover your work:
+However, In the event that you find yourself running upon rare issues (app crashing is absolutely not normal behavior), please consider the following to prevent losing and, in some specific scenarios, also recover your work:

 Problem: In 0.6.1, you could load a file without problem for the first time, but if you had a file already open and you wanted to load an existing file, the files would load but all the keyframes would appear blank.

 Workaround: You need to create a NEW FILE first, and then use either the “open” or “open recent” commands to successfully load an existing file.
 Note: This has been fixed for 0.6.2, but if this behavior occurs to you please try this workaround and report this issue on the #bugs forum.

 Problem: Loading a file prompts an error.
 This means your file is corrupted.
 Please copy the error and share it with the Pencil2D developers when requesting support.

 Workaround: While the file is corrupted, there’s a high chance that some files were properly saved into the main container.
 See Save File Verification / Recovery Procedure below.

 Problem A: Sometimes after saving a file users reported that their files would be corrupted and Pencil2D would not allow them to open the files again.

 - Workaround: First of all we need to understand how to open and extract the contents of PCLX files in order to verify if your file was saved successfully.
 This method can also be used to partially recover your work if you’ve had your file corrupted.